Rome2Rio

 See all options

-There are 6 ways to get from Tokyo to Sakura by train, bus, car, taxi, or subway
+There are 5 ways to get from Tokyo to Sakura by train, bus, car, or taxi

 Select an option below to see step-by-step directions and to compare ticket prices and travel times in Rome2Rio's travel planner.